Advertisement

 Diabetes and obesity are risk factors for heart disease and are more prevalent among people who eat meat.
 Likewise, research suggests vegetarians typically have lower rates of obesity than non-vegetarians.

 Food undoubtedly plays a role in your heart health, but it’s not the only factor, and plant-based eaters may be healthier in other ways, too.
-People who eat less meat often drink less alcohol, smoke less, and are more physically active.
+Studies have found that people who eat less meat often drink less alcohol, smoke less, and are more physically active.

 bowl of fruit and vegetables